liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-semantic-versioning.markdown

 **Note:** When specifying package versions in your `bnd.bnd` file, exact versions are typically specified like this: `version="1.1.2"`.
 However, this syntax is technically a range; it is interpreted as [1.1.2, &#8734;).
-The highest compatible version is used, starting with the specified version.
-Therefore, you can think of this as a tested range that holds the same benefits as a truly *exact* version match.
+Therefore, if a higher version of the package is available, it'll be used instead of the version you specified.
+For these cases, it may be better to specify a version range for compatible versions that have been tested.
 If you want to specify a true exact match, the syntax would look similar to this: `[1.1.2]`.
 See the [Version Range](https://osgi.org/specification/osgi.core/7.0.0/framework.module.html#i3189032) section in the OSGi specifications for more info.